dreamfactorysoftware/android-sdk/README.md

 		city.setTag("some text");

 		// Please check different version of ApiInvoker.invokeApi
-		//we can directly pass objects to api invoiker, model classes should be in proper format with JsonProperty.
-For a sample model class please check DemoLoginModel.java or you can pass json string
+		// We can directly pass objects to API invoker, model classes should be in proper format with JsonProperty.
+		// For a sample model class please check DemoLoginModel.java or you can pass JSON string.
 		String response = invoker.invokeAPI(dsp_url, path, "POST", queryParams, city, headerParams, contentType);
 		or
 		String response = invoker.invokeAPI(dsp_url, path, "POST", queryParams, "json string", headerParams, contentType);

-		// here this api returns 'String' that you can either parse using json object or map to your model class using sdk deserialise function
+		// here this API returns 'String' that you can either parse using a JSON object
-		(check function loginServiceDemoApproach_3 in LoginActivity.java )
+		// or map to your model class using the SDK's deserialize function (check function loginServiceDemoApproach_3 in LoginActivity.java )

-		Here are 3 different ways that you can use to call a 'user' api
+		Here are three different ways you can call the 'user' API.

 	/**
-	 * This is a df user Api example.
-It explains how to use user api by using sdk model classes
+	 * This is a user API example.
+It explains how to call the User API by using SDK model classes.
 	 *
 	 */
 	private String loginServiceDemoApproach_1() throws ApiException{